umbraco/UmbracoDocs/14/umbraco-forms/developer/extending/adding-a-fieldtype.md

 * A settings converter, that handles configuring the property editor and translating between the editor and persisted values.
 * Translations for setting labels and descriptions.

 To create custom backoffice components for Umbraco 14, it's recommended to use a front-end build setup using Vite, TypeScript, and Lit.
-For more information, see the [Extension with Vite, Typescript, and Lit](https://app.gitbook.com/s/G1Byxw7XfiZAj8zDMCTD/tutorials/creating-your-first-extension#extension-with-vite-typescript-and-lit) article.
+For more information, see the [Extension with Vite, TypeScript, and Lit](https://app.gitbook.com/s/G1Byxw7XfiZAj8zDMCTD/tutorials/creating-your-first-extension#extension-with-vite-typescript-and-lit) article.

 ### Field Preview